hellowac/graphicsbook-zh-cn/includes/glossary.md

 *[anisotropic filtering]:  A technique for more accurate sampling of texture images, in the case where a pixel on the surface that is being textured corresponds to a non-rectangular region in the texture.
 Anisotropic filtering is available as an optional extension in WebGL.

 *[antialiasing]:  A technique used to reduce the jagged or "staircase" appearance of diagonal lines, text, and other shapes that are drawn using pixels.
 When a pixel is only partly covered by a geometric shape, then the color of the pixel is a blend of the color of the shape and the color of the background, with the degree of blending depending on the fraction of the pixel that is covered by the geometric shape.

+*[Antialiasing]:  A technique used to reduce the jagged or "staircase" appearance of diagonal lines, text, and other shapes that are drawn using pixels.
+When a pixel is only partly covered by a geometric shape, then the color of the pixel is a blend of the color of the shape and the color of the background, with the degree of blending depending on the fraction of the pixel that is covered by the geometric shape.

 *[API]:  Application Programming Interface.
 A collection of related classes, functions, constants, etc., for performing some task.
 An API is an "interface" in the sense that it can be used without understanding how its functionality is actually implemented.